amixcos123/Documentation/sdk_setup.rst

 Creating a Test Map
 ###################

 Under File, create a new map.
-Save it as code::`test.vmf`.
+Save it as `test.vmf`.
 Next, select File->Run Map and press "Expert" in the bottom left corner:

 .. image:: http://i.imgur.com/oHosYCQ.png